ruby-grape/grape/README.markdown

       end
     end

-This would create a Rack application that could be used like so (in a Rackup file):
+This would create a Rack application that could be used like so (in a Rackup config.ru file):

-    use Twitter::API
+    run Twitter::API

 And would respond to the following routes: